babashka/sci/doc/ai/adr/0013-jvm-native-protocols.md

 - Bridged sci-to-sci call: 69 ns with a varargs bridge, 61 ns with fixed arities.
 A sci protocol call is about half of that.
 The rest is the lookup from instance to type to implementation table behind Clojure's dispatch.
-  A JVM class per sci type would remove it, see ADR 0016.
+  A JVM class per sci type would remove this lookup.
+See ADR 0016.

 ## Question